-Write an SQL query that finds all accounts (i.e. account number and type) that have positive balance.
+Write an SQL query that finds all accounts (i.e. ac- count number and type) that have positive balance but not more than a balance of 2000.

 - "Joining" information in two relations -

 SQL's NATURAL JOIN operator combines information from two relations, by merging tuples that agree on the common attributes.